gacor84/ANOVA/anova.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-If we do the summary of the fit, we have:
+If we do the summary of the `lm` fit, we have:

 ```r